 - Winston Brenner in "Mr. Monk and the Blackout" (Season 3) was a radical bomber in Boston who pretended to blow himself up in order to escape being prosecuted.

-- Fake-Out Make-Out: Averted drastically in "Mr. Monk and the Genius", when Monk and Natalie are on a stakeout.
-Natalie sees their suspect approaching their car, Natalie blurts out "He's coming!
+- Fake-Out Make-Out: Hilariously averted in "Mr. Monk and the Genius", when Monk and Natalie are on a stakeout.
+Upon seeing Patrick Kloster approaching their car, Natalie blurts out, "Oh my god, he's coming!
 What do we do?
 Uh, we should kiss!
 NO!
 I didn't say that!
 I wasn't thinking, I never said that!"

 - Famous Ancestor: When Monk and Natalie visit the Trouble historian Doris Thurlo in Mr. Monk in Trouble, Monk learns he's a descendent of Artemis Monk, the old mining town's famous assayer and crime-solving genius who was the best assayer of the 1850s.